Kmeakin/walrus-report/src/30-implementation.md

 }
 ```

-Note that we immediatly allocate stack space for each parameter passed in,
+Note that we immediately allocate stack space for each parameter passed in,
 because function parameters can be mutated just like let-bound variables, if
 they have been marked with the `mut` keyword.
 As before, we rely on the LLVM
-optimizer to alleviate any performance loss due to our naive codegen strategy.
+optimizer to alleviate any performance loss due to our naive strategy.

 ##### Builtin functions {#sec:impl:llvm:builtins}
 We could have implemented Walrus' library of builtin functions (see